michalcichon/michalcichon.github.io/_posts/2020-03-18-symbolicate-crashes-locally.md

 ---
 layout: post
-title:  "How to symbolicate crash logs locally in a more efficient way"
+title:  "How to symbolicate crash logs more efficiently"
-description: "Usually my crash logs get symbolicated on external services like Fabric or Firebase but from time to time it's more convenient for me to symbolicate on the local machine.
-I used to use a pair of clunky tools to achive that but fortunately there is quite hidden but nice to use tool from Xcode that can be used almost out of the box..."
+description: "Usually my crash logs get symbolicated on external services like Fabric or Firebase but from time to time it's more convenient to symbolicate on the local machine.
+I used to use a pair of clunky tools to achieve it but fortunately there is quite hidden but easy to use tool from Xcode that can be used almost out of the box..."
 date:   2020-03-18 09:00:00 +0200
 categories: ios
 keywords: crash logs, xcode crash logs, crashlogs, symbolicate crashlogs